Vyral/mark-ramey/_posts/2019-03-26-a-qa-with-local-insurance-expert-james-cleveland.md

 00:34 - Why did James decide to get started in insurance?

-01:18 - What kind of insurance do James and his company specialize in?
+01:18 - What kind of insurance does James and his company specialize in?

 03:20 - What is the No. 1 question people ask James about insurance, and what is the answer to that question?